-Students don't have to begin repaying most federal student loans until after they leave college or drop below half-time enrollment.
-Students do receive a grace period, or a set period of time after they graduate, leave school, or drop below half-time enrollment, before beginning repayment on the student loan.
-The grace period gives students time to get financially settled and to select a repayment plan.
+CONSEQUENCES OF A LEAVE OF ABSENCE OR WITHDRAWAL ON REPAYMENT OF STUDENT LOAN and to select a repayment plan.
 If a student resumes enrollment on at least a half-time basis before the end of the 6-month grace period or deferment, his/her federal student loan will return to an "in-school" status or deferment, and the student will be eligible for a full 6-month grace period or deferment when the student leaves school or drop below half-time enrollment again.